-We account for stock-based compensation arrangements with employees and non-employees in accordance with ASC 718, Stock Compensation.
+We account for stock-based compensation arrangements with employees and non-employees in accordance with Accounting Standards Codification ("ASC") 718, Stock Compensation.
 Stock-based awards issued by us have been primarily stock options with time-based vesting or performance-based vesting.
 ASC 718 requires the recognition of compensation expense, using a fair value-based method, for costs related to all stock-based awards.
 To determine the grant-date fair value of stock-based awards with time-based vesting, we utilize the Black-Scholes option pricing model, which is impacted by the fair value of our common stock as well as other variables including, but not limited to, expected term that stock-based awards will remain outstanding, expected common stock price volatility over the term of the stock-based awards, risk-free interest rates and expected dividends.
-Prior to our initial public offering ("IPO"), there had been no public market for our common stock.
-As such, the estimated fair values of our common stock underlying our stock-based awards were determined at each grant date by our board of directors, with input from management, based on the information known to us on the grant date, including a review of any recent events and their potential impact on the estimated per share fair value of our common stock.
-Valuations of our common stock were prepared by a third-party valuation firm in accordance with the guidance outlined in the American Institute of Certified Public Accountants Technical Practice Aid, Valuation of Privately Held Company Equity Securities Issued as Compensation (the "Practice Aid").
-Following our IPO, the fair value of each share of common stock underlying stock option grants is based on the closing price of our common stock on the Nasdaq Global Market as reported on the date of grant.
+The fair value of each share of common stock underlying stock option grants is based on the closing price of our common stock on the Nasdaq Global Market as reported on the date of grant.